ruthie-03/TechTask/README.md

 4. Install Dependencies (Use code editor terminal to run the following command): npm install

+This will install a node modules folder and package-lock.json which is essential for the project to run.

 5. Run the Server
 Start the application by running the following command in the terminal: node server.js